 - (1) Reduction of Odor Complaints Called in to SCAQMD: Please refer to Figure 1 included in Attachment I which presents a graph showing the Annual number of odor complaints called in to SCAQMD compared to the most recent rolling 12-month total of odor complaints called in to SCAQMD.
-This graph illustrates the significant reduction in the number of odor complaints. - (2) Reduction in Notices of Violation for Odor Nuisance: A Notice of Violation (NOV) for odor nuisance has not been issued by SCAQMD to Sunshine Canyon Landfill since April 5, 2017. - (3) Increased Gas Collection: Please refer to Figure 2 incuded in Attachment I which illustrates the increase in gas flow in correlation with the implementation and completion of the Action Plan components.
+This graph illustrates the significant reduction in the number of odor complaints. - (2) Reduction in Notices of Violation for Odor Nuisance: A Notice of Violation (NOV) for odor nuisance was issued by SCAQMD to Sunshine Canyon Landfill on April 5, 2017 and one on December 14, 2018. - (3) Increased Gas Collection: Please refer to Figure 2 included in Attachment I which illustrates the increase in gas flow in correlation with the implementation and completion of the Action Plan components.
 This figure also illustrates the number of odor complaints called in to SCAQMD.
-This figure also demonstrates, the significant positive impact of the implementation and completion of the Action Plan components.

-8.2 SCAQMD Stipulated Order for Abatement
+This figure also demonstrates, the significant positive impact of the implementation and completion of the Action Plan components. - 8.2 SCAQMD Stipulated Order for Abatement